GLOBAL MASTER OF BUSINESS ADMINISTRATION (GLOBAL MBA)

 MBA talent market has shown resiliency even with the impact of the COVID-19 pandemic, as employers remain confident about their skills.
 The median salaries are projected to be at $105,000 for MBA graduates.

 77% of the U.S. employers and 87% of companies in the Asia Pacific plan to hire an MBA graduate.

 Overall, about 2 in 3 candidates plan to apply to a program in the United States (65%), making it the most popular destination.

 *Source: US News, GMAC Report 2019.

-During this two-year program, you will learn from faculty members who bring real-life executive experience and application-based scholarship to the class.
+During this program, you will learn from faculty members who bring real-life executive experience and application-based scholarship to the class.

 The Global MBA is a rigorous MBA program offered in a flexible format.
 The program will provide you with core business mastery and develop your leadership capacity in fields including general management, business strategy, globalization, innovation, and entrepreneurial management.
 The program structure and curriculum is designed to transform you into a highly skilled professional with a deep understanding of the market economy.